-158 4 THE WETLANDS SUPPLEMENT AND THE 159 2006 IPCC GUIDELINES
+5 THE WETLANDS SUPPLEMENT AND THE 2006 IPCC GUIDELINES

-160 The Wetlands Supplement follows the same approach to estimating emissions and removals as the 2006 IPCC 161 Guidelines.
-The 2006 IPCC Guidelines themselves are an evolutionary development starting from the 1996 162 IPCC Guidelines, 2000 IPCC Good Practice Guidance (GPG2000) and Good Practice Guidance - Land Use, 163 Land-use Change and Forestry (GPG-LULUCF).
-This evolutionary approach helps ensure continuity, and 164 allows for the incorporation of experiences with the existing guidelines, new scientific information, and the 165 results of the UNFCCC inventory review process.
-An important structural change occurred in Volume 4, which 166 consolidated the guidance for LULUCF in GPG-LULUCF and the Agriculture sector in GPG2000 into a single 167 Agriculture, Forestry and Other Land Use (AFOLU) Volume.
-This Wetlands Supplement adds to the guidance 168 given in Volume 4 of the 2006 IPCC Guidelines, and provides updates where science has advanced, but does not 169 replace it.
+The Wetlands Supplement follows the same approach to estimating emissions and removals as the 2006 IPCC Guidelines.
+The 2006 IPCC Guidelines themselves are an evolutionary development starting from the 1996 IPCC Guidelines, 2000 IPCC Good Practice Guidance (GPG2000) and Good Practice Guidance for Land Use, Land-use Change and Forestry (GPG-LULUCF).
+This evolutionary approach helps ensure continuity, and allows for the incorporation of experiences with the existing guidelines, new scientific information, and the results of the UNFCCC inventory review process.
+An important structural change occurred in Volume 4, of the 2006 IPCC Guidelines, which consolidated the guidance for LULUCF in GPG-LULUCF and the Agriculture sector in GPG2000 into a single Agriculture, Forestry and Other Land Use (AFOLU) Volume.
+This Wetlands Supplement adds to the guidance given in Volume 4 of the 2006 IPCC Guidelines, and provides updates where science has advanced, but does not replace it.
 This Wetlands Supplement also adds to the guidance given in Volume 5 (Waste).
-Where the Wetlands 170 Supplement provides guidance that updates emission factors for land areas, categories, gases, and pools covered 171 directly by Volumes 4 and 5, the guidance in the Wetlands Supplement should take precedence.
+Where the Wetlands Supplement provides guidance that updates emission factors for land areas, categories, gases, and pools covered directly by Volumes 4 and 5, the guidance in the Wetlands Supplement should take precedence.